apache/tvm/docs/dev/codebase_walkthrough.rst

       stmt = schedule.ScheduleOps(sch, bounds)
       ...

-Bound inference is a process where all loop bounds and sizes of intermidiate buffers are inferred.
-If you target the CUDA backend and you use shared memory, its minimum size is automatically determined here.
+Bound inference is the process where all loop bounds and sizes of intermidiate buffers are inferred.
+If you target the CUDA backend and you use shared memory, its required minimum size is automatically determined here.
 Bound inference is implemented in ``src/schedule/bound.cc``, ``src/schedule/graph.cc`` and ``src/schedule/message_passing.cc``.

 ``stmt``, which is the output of ``ScheduleOps()``, represents an initial loop nest structure.
 If you have applied ``reorder`` or ``split`` primitives to your schedule, then the initial loop nest already reflects that changes. ``ScheduleOps()`` is defined in ``src/schedule/schedule_ops.cc``.